1605 N. Cedar Crest Blvd.,,

 We strive to increase and preserve your portfolio by taking advantage of current tax legislation through the development of distinct, personalized investment strategies.
 We advise our clients on using tactics such as Roth IRA conversions and maximizing IRA contributions throughout the tax year.
 We are also able to advise our clients on issues such as tax withholding on qualified account distributions and preparing tax projections to keep clients on track throughout the year.

-Our team of Certified Public Accountants (CPA) and Personal Financial Specialists (PFS) has many years of experience in dealing with taxes, from preparation of tax returns to navigating through the evolving tax legislation.
-The One Financial Services team is prepared to assist you in maximizing the personal benefit and opportunities (omitted) tax laws can present.
+Our team includes individuals that are Certified Public Accountants (CPA) and Personal Financial Specialists (PFS) has many years of experience in dealing with taxes, from preparation of tax returns to navigating through the evolving tax legislation.
+The One Financial Services team is prepared to assist you in working to maximize the personal benefit and opportunities (omitted) tax laws can present.
 It is our goal to help each client keep more of their hard-earned money.

 Yes, we think you should.
 Our reasoning for asking our clients to tabulate their medical costs, mortgage expense, interest, and charitable contributions is to allow us to know how close you may be to itemizing.
 There are strategies for deductions referred to as bunching or bundling your tax deductions, especially charitable deductions, which could become beneficial if you are already close to itemizing.